len-sla/K8s/README.md

-## 2. Collecting and presenting logs in K8s environment( fluentd  installed as DeamonSet, Elasticsearch.
+## 2. Collecting and presenting logs in K8s environment( fluentd  installed as DeamonSet, Elasticsearch to visualise).

 Once in the cluster there are couple of applications like database,python aplications,  message broker crosschecking all of them especially in real time could a challenge simple kubectl describe pod etc will not be enough.
 It is even worse if the one of them is not working then logs are essetial for debugging.